 With the delivery of daily basics like groceries, medicines, toiletries, and food items becoming essential, customers are beginning to trust and engage with online retailers.
 With storefronts closed and customers avoiding physical visits to shops, their trust in getting their orders delivered correctly and on-time has increased by leaps and bounds.
 Businesses need to take advantage of this positive shift of attitude to ensure that they don't let this trust down and lose customers.

-Businesses need to keep the safety and hygiene of all the products that they deliver, a top priority.
+Businesses who perform last mile carrier operations need to keep the safety and hygiene of all the products that they deliver, a top priority.
 While they may incur additional expenses for sanitization, physical distancing, and wastages, implementing these best practices, in the long run, is expected to become de-facto.
 Companies that exhibit strict adherence to safety and hygiene protocols across their logistics ecosystem will excel way beyond the pandemic.

 Digital ordering using contactless payments was already commonplace before the virus.
 However, the mass adoption of these payment methods has been due to the pandemic.
 We can now see the less tech-savvy people too coming into the digital payments realm.
 Anyone who has a mobile phone can now order online, opening the market to a large number of previously untapped customers.